scripting-drafts/Conversational-Bot/README.md

 *3 Set to a previous than lastest iteration to check if the data got corrupted.

 To run the Chatbot uncomment the last lines of the code below # CHAT # and skip the training.

-This project is based on the pyTorch Chatbot by Matthew Inkawhich